FinleyLabUSC/Boolean-TME-ABM/README.md

 ## Boolean-TME-ABM

-This repository contains a C++ program that builds using CMake and Make.
+AThis repository contains a C++ program that builds using CMake and Make.

 ## Prerequisites